SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 Glass windows were used throughout.

-Air-conditioning, electric windows and power-assisted steering were standard.
+Air-conditioning, electric windows and power-assisted steering were fitted as standard.

 art-mg-lanciadeltas4c.jpg